emberjs/rfcs/active/0000-global-action-bubbling-for-components.md

 # Unresolved questions

-I don't know what this takes internally within Ember, but since event bubbling to the top is the native behavior in Javascript, I don't imagine it's very hard.
+I don't know what this takes internally within Ember and how it sits with the plans for routable components and actions in 2.0 , but since event bubbling to the top is the native behavior in Javascript, I don't imagine it's very hard.

+I at least have not heard a clear proposal to make component actions bubble up, so here it is.